List of Dyson products: Air Multiplier bladeless fans and air purifiers

-The Dyson "Air Multiplier" was announced on 18 October 2009 as an electric fan, intended to provide smoother airflow and, having no exposed rotating blades, operating in a safer manner than conventional bladed fans.
-Like other bladeless fans, the apparatus itself has no visible blades, as they are concealed within the body of the product.
+The Dyson "Air Multiplier" was announced in October 2009 as an electric fan, intended to provide smoother airflow and, having no exposed rotating blades, operating in a safer manner than conventional fans.
+While it is described as a "bladeless" fan, it has blades inside its base.
 The fan works by drawing air in through an inlet in the base pillar and forcing it through an outlet in the upper ring.
 The jet of air travels over the airfoil shape of the ring, creating local low pressure, thereby pulling air from behind it as it decelerates in a process known as "induction".
 Once the air exits the ring it entrains the air in front and alongside.
 Using this process, a small brushless impeller in the fan's base can power a much larger air outlet without exposing any blades.